ballerina-platform/ballerina-distribution/examples/rabbitmq-client-secure-connection/rabbitmq_client_secure_connection.md

 # RabbitMQ client - SSL/TLS

-The RabbitMQ server uses TLS to encrypt the communication between the client and the server.
-In this example, the underlying connection of the client is secured with TLS/SSL.
-A secured RabbitMQ client is created by passing the host and port of the broker and providing the TLS/SSL details using the `rabbitmq:SecureSocket` record.
-Use it to connect to a RabbitMQ server, which has SSL/TLS enabled.
+The `rabbitmq:Client` can be configured to communicate through HTTPS by providing a certificate file.
+The certificate can be provided through the `secureSocket` field of the connection configuration.
+Use this to secure the communication between the client and the server.

 ::: code rabbitmq_client_secure_connection.bal :::